eberkain/Kerbpit/README.md

 ### Overhead Panel
+* mode selector to toggle between control groups
-* various controls for all onboard systems, see controls.txt
+* various controls for all onboard systems
     - send commands to MFD0 to activate in-game action based on button pressed
 * backlight control switches